Skip to contents

 The filter argument takes a character vector of expressions to be passed to dplyr::filter().
 A filter will be applied to a particular data set only if its (individual) application yields a non-empty tibble (i.e. no error thrown, at least one row is selected).
 In addition, the function will throw a message, if the combination of all valid filters would yield an empty data set.

 Common filters may be based on visit or treatment information, as well as flags indicating analysis sets.
-If a filter should be applied to only one particular ads domain and not considered for the other domains, just add the respective ADSNAME column (for standard data sets), e.g. "ADSNAME == 'ADVS' & AVISIT == 'Visit 1'".
+If a filter should be applied to only one particular ads domain and not considered for the other domains, just add the respective ADSNAME column (which should be available according to CDISC standards), e.g. "ADSNAME == 'ADVS' & AVISIT == 'Visit 1'".

 Filters have to be adjusted for the data at hand, find below a list of exemplary filters: